-- Start PuTTY (e.g., from the Start menu, click All Programs > PuTTY > PuTTY).
+- Start PuTTY (e.g., from the Start menu, click All Programs, PuTTY, PuTTY).
 A dialog box opens with a Category menu on the left side.
 On the right side, the basic options for your PuTTY session are displayed. - 2.
 In the Host Name field, enter the public DNS name of your instance (which you should have recorded earlier).
-You can optionally prefix the DNS name with ec2-user@ to automatically log in as ec2-user when the session opens.
+If you launched an Amazon Linux instance, you can optionally prefix the DNS name with ec2-user@ to automatically log in as ec2-user when the session opens.
+If you used a different